westoque/phantomjs.rb/README.md

 ### Pass a script

-You can also pass a javascript string as an argument and the gem will create a temporary file for it and run the script.
+You can also pass a javascript string as an argument and call `Phantomjs.inline`.
+This will create a temporary file for it and run the script.

 NOTE: Just don't forget to call `phantom.exit`.